| Title: | Enhanced Implementation of Whittaker-Henderson Smoothing |

 Optional vector of observations whose elements should be named.
 Used

-only in the regression framework and if the |
+only in the regression framework and even in this case will be

 wt |

-Optional vector of weights.
-As for the observation vector |
+Optional vector / matrix of weights.
+As for the observation vector

-quiet |
+verbose |

 ... |